microsoft/Application-Insights-Workbooks/README.md

 5. Select a desired saved report you want to start with.<br/>
     ![Image of default template](https://github.com/Microsoft/Application-Insights-Workbooks/blob/master/_assets/SavedList.png)

 6. Modify report as you wish and click "Advanced Editor" button from the menu.
-Copy all contents and create a file with "your custom template name.template" extension.
+Copy all contents and create a file like "your custom template name.template".
+Please make sure file name ends with '.template'.

 ```
 * To see complete list of language code, please refer to https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes